World-Class Physical Therapy by World-Class Physical Therapists.

 To learn if physical therapy is right for you, let us help.
 Schedule your appointment at TurningPoint Medical Group Today!
 Your first consultation is provided at no cost or commitment.Request A Free Consultation

 Why Choose Our Colorado Springs Physical Therapy Clinic?

 You have many choices when it comes to seeking medical treatment for an injury or disease.
 Physical therapy may not always be the right or only treatment.
 Therefore, it’s important for you to become an advocate for your own health care.
 Be sure you get the right diagnosis and the right patient care.

 1. Hands-On Care – We Actually Touch You!

 Likewise, at TurningPoint Medical Group, our physical therapists touch you.
 This is what we mean by ‘hands-on’ manual physical therapy.
 Similar to how a chiropractor touches you in order to adjust your spine, a physical therapist holds and moves parts of your body to determine what’s wrong and how to properly treat your condition.

-2. Exclusive GyroStim Therapy to Treat the Brain!
+2. Exclusive HDVR™ with GyroStim Technology to Treat the Brain!

-Finally, we offer the very unique technology called GyroStim Therapy to repair and retrain the brain.
+Finally, we offer brain rehabilitation and vestibular rehabilitation using a unique treatment we call HDVR™ (High Definition Vestibular Rehab) It features the use of a multi-axis rotational chair called GyroStim to stimulate the brain to repair and retrain itself.
 The results have been nothing short of amazing.
-GyroStim therapy is proven to treat brain injuries and brain disorders with highly effective results.
-We are the only clinic in Colorado Springs with GyroStim and one of only a handful in the United States.
+HDVR™ with GyroStim is proven to treat brain injuries and brain disorders with highly effective results.
+We are the only clinic in Colorado Springs with the GyroStim chair and one of only a handful in the United States.
 We have patients come from all over the world for this new, life-changing treatment.